pmrv/webstore/README.md

 ========

 (Very) Simple framework for WSGI Apps providing a way to store JSON data on server.
 Comes with JS bindings.
+This is a toy project to play a bit around with web technology, you probably don't want to use it.

 Use Cases
 ---------